-Colombia is a Hague country where the Instituto Colombiano de Bienestar Familiar (ICBF) oversees intercountry adoption and Spence-Chapin works with Foreign Supervised Provider, Carmen Elena The children in Colombia typically live in adoption houses, with staff and services designed to support each child's unique needs in the larger setting of a children's home, or with individual foster families in foster homes.
+Colombia is a Hague country where the Instituto Colombiano de Bienestar Familiar (ICBF) oversees intercountry adoption.
+The children in Colombia typically live in adoption houses, with staff and services designed to support each child's unique needs in the larger setting of a children's home, or with individual foster families in foster homes.
 Adoption houses have teams of social workers and psychologists that work with children around issues of grief, loss, and preparing for the transition into an adoptive home.